 The Statement of Revenues, Expenses and Changes in Net Position presents the Foundation's revenue and expense activity for a given fiscal year.
 Revenues and expenses are recognized when earned or incurred, regardless of when cash is received or paid.
-GASB Statement No.35 categorizes revenue and expenses as either operating or nonoperating.
+GASB Statement No. 35 categorizes revenue and expenses as either operating or nonoperating.

-Operating revenues include non-endowed contributions to the Foundation, support from the University, investment return and other nonendowed revenues.
-Operating expenses include distributions of contributions and spendable endowment amounts to campus, as well as expenses supporting the advancement operations of the University.
-Nonoperating revenues include changes in value of non-endowed split-interest agreements.
+Operating revenues include nonendowed contributions to the Foundation, support from the University, investment return and other nonendowed revenues.
+Operating expenses include distributions of contributions and endowment spendable amounts to campus, as well as expenses supporting the advancement operations of the University.
+Nonoperating revenues include changes in value of nonendowed split-interest agreements.
 Changes in nonexpendable include endowment contributions and other revenues designated for permanent restriction.